bcrisp4/poweredge-bios-cli/README.md

 Everything is subject to change.
 Nothing is guaranteed to work.

 ## Requirements
+1. Python >= 3.6

-1. A Dell PowerEdge server running a supported iDRAC version
+2. A Dell PowerEdge server running a supported iDRAC version
-2. The Redfish API enabled on said iDRAC
+3. The Redfish API enabled on said iDRAC
-3. The credentials for an account on said iDRAC with at least "read-only" permissions
+4. The credentials for an account on said iDRAC with at least "read-only" permissions

 ## How to install